Girish7010/girishburade.github.io/README.md

-This is code for my portfolio ( You Can Download and create your own)
+“This is the source code for my portfolio — feel free to download it, customize the design, and create your own personalized version.”
 ## Portfolio Website Template

 A simple, responsive portfolio template you can clone and make your own.
 It is a static site (HTML/CSS/JS) powered by Bootstrap and a few popular UI libraries.